CelestinaDragoni/IPB-1.3.1-LegacyArchive/readme.md

 - Invision https://invisioncommunity.com/ (Non-Free)

 ## Developer Notes
 The contents of `/public` have been modified to work with PHP 5.4 to remove `call-time pass-by-reference`.
 Furthermore, the docker adds a prepend file to `php.ini` to add back in variables that were removed in this version.
 You can find this prepend file in the `docker/http/php` folder as `prepend.php`.
+Upgrading to PHP 7 or 8 isn't an option without a lot of refactoring.

 The MySQL 4 instance was built with the help of this archive: https://github.com/andrebossi/mysql4.
 However, it has been heavily modified to fit the use case of this archive.
 Upgrading to MySQL 5 isn't an option without a major refactor of the queries used.
 They did a lot of integer assignments with empty strings <.<;